EstimatedEst. Read Time: 11 minutes

 YOUR BACK ISN’T THE PROBLEM

-Here’s the irony: In most cases, lower back pain isn’t actually coming from the low back but an entirely different muscle.
+Here’s the irony: In most cases, lower back muscle pain isn’t actually coming from the low back but an entirely different muscle.

 But which one?
 Is it your abdominal core muscle, hamstring muscles, or tight muscles in general?